arjunjauhari/crowdfundingML-kaggle/documentation/report.md

     is more stable from run to run and wouldn’t give us much choice in assigning the labels.

-Method 3 - Random Projection + Gaussian Mixture Model {#method-3---random-projection-gaussian-mixture-model .unnumbered}
+Method 3 - Random Projection + Gaussian Mixture Model
 -----------------------------------------------------

 We then tried Random Projection to 1200 dimensions followed by GMM